Online colleges in Indiana are abundant as the state is highly committed to establishing one of the best higher education systems in the country.

 Indiana’s unemployment rate tends to be low, generally ranging between 3 and 3.2%.
 This rate is slightly below the national average, which suggests that the job market in the state is currently strong.

 The median annual wage in Indiana is $38,330, which is lower than the national median wage of $45,760.
-Some professions, such as human resources specialists, have higher median wages in Indiana than in the rest of the country.

 Careers & Salaries in Indiana